-- Data Filters Based on Applicant Data – A new configurable option that will allow a CU to define which countries, states, and/or ZIP codes they wish to allow, and which they wish to block.
-You’ll be able to define the message that is given to an applicant that fails one of your filters, such a someone applying from a state outside of your selected area.
-Another filter we’re working on is to monitor when more than one application comes in to the credit union’s site from the same SSN.
+Data Filters Based on Applicant Data – In addition to the state filtering with MOP 2.0, another filter we’re working on is to monitor when more than one application comes in to the credit union’s site from the same SSN.
 You’ll be able to choose what to do with an app that fails your filters, either block it entirely or send it to your MAP queue to be reviewed by a CU employee.
 All of these filters would be run even before we send the applicant for Precise ID verification, saving you from spending money on apps you don’t want to take any further!
 NOTE: Filters based on IP address are not being considered at this time.
 These are notoriously unreliable and relatively easy to spoof.

 - Reviewing live-person testing tactics from Google.